Dubai is focusing on growing its specialised healthcare sector to keep residents from seeking treatment abroad

 “AI allows for faster diagnosis—in the future it could allow for preferential diagnosis, to support critical decision-making, and at the same time, what it will also do will relieve a lot of the mundane administrative tasks that caregivers today are doing, free them up of that, automate it, and really allow them to do what their job should really be, which is caring for the patient.”

 “We all sit here as the uninformed healthy.
 We only sit here because we don’t show symptoms.
 In the coming future, once our data becomes live and can come to us through wearables, connected to a virtual coach, we move from being the uninformed healthy to being the informed healthy.
 What that does is it unlocks our ability to take care of ourselves,” he explains.

 Will healthcare technology backed by AI eventually replace any need for human - or robot - doctors?

 It is unlikely, according to the experts, but it will probably convince more patients to stay in the UAE for treatments.
-And maybe save the cost of a plane ticket or two.For all the latest health tips & news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+And maybe save the cost of a plane ticket or two.health tips & news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.